 What is locking in Teradata?

-Locking database objects is a must in RDBMS to avoid multiple users changing and accessing the same data simultaneously in a way that is causing data inconsistencies.
+Locking database objects is crucial in RDBMS to prevent multiple users’ concurrent modification and access to the same data, as this can result in data inconsistencies.

-Locking granularity can also be increased during execution (e.g., from row lock to table lock).
+Lock granularity can increase during execution by transitioning from a row lock to a table lock.

 Which Objects can be locked?